 Jim was born in Baltimore, Maryland, attended the Gilman Country School and earned an BA degree in economics from Princeton University in 1951.
 He attended the London School of Economics on a Woodrow Wilson fellowship and served as an officer in the U.S. Navy from 1952 to 1955.
 In 1956 Jim joined Goldman, Sachs and Co. and became a partner in 1965.
 He served on the Management Committee and was co-head of the Investment Banking Division.
 After retiring from Goldman, Sachs in 1988, Jim served as Chairman of Baker, Fentress & Co., a closed-end investment fund from 1988 to 2000.
 During his career, he served on the board of directors of various companies, including Caterpillar, Inc., Kirsch Company, Globe Union and Foremost Insurance.
 Jim is a past chairman of Lake Forest College and Lake Forest Hospital, and co-founder and past chairman of the Duke Islamic Studies Center.

 Mary graduated in 1983 from University of Chicago Booth School of Business with an MBA after having received her BS from Duke University.
 Mary worked at Goldman Sachs as a vice president in Fixed Income until 1990.
 In 1999 the Gorter family formed Green Bay Management Company, their family investment office and Mary has served as president since that time.
-She serves as president of NCCP and worked closely with Jennifer Grumhaus to establish the organization.
-Mary was actively involved for many years with the Allendale Shelter Club, the Forest Bluff Montessori School and the Thacher School.
+She is a cofounder of NCCP and was actively involved for many years with the Allendale Shelter Club, the Forest Bluff Montessori School and the Thacher School.